AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AVX-15985** - Fixed the issue where Controller get_gateway_stats API was returning stats for deleted interface.
 - **AVX-16100** - Fix that allows configuration of DNAT on transit GW on non-ActiveMesh connection.
 - **AVX-16130** - Fixed an issue where S2C GRE tunnel was showing it was down even though the S2C connection passing traffic with BGPoGRE was up.
+- This release includes a fix for the security vulnerability AVI-2021-0006 that would allow an unauthenticated attacker to execute arbitrary code on the Controller (this vulnerability was also fixed by our security patch released on 10/25/2021 as described here https://docs.aviatrix.com/HowTos/UCC_Release_Notes.html#security-patch-note-10-25-2021).

 - The following CVEs were addressed in this release: `CVE-2007-2243 <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2007-2243>`_ and `CVE-2004-1653 <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2004-1653>`_.